 If you have an accident involving an autonomous vehicle, you can file a claim on your own.
 However, the insurance companies and the car manufacturers are going to give you a tough time.
 You may be required to produce evidence that you don’t have.
 And the manufacturer may refuse to take any blame for the incident.

-When you hire a reputed car accident attorney at Winters and Yonker, that’s a different story.
+When you hire a reputed personal injury law firm at Winters and Yonker, that’s a different story.
 Our attorneys will help you gather the evidence, narrate the incident clearly, and create a case that clearly holds the responsible party accountable.
 We are not daunted by big-shot lawyers or insurance representatives – and we are willing to fight on your behalf to secure a suitable compensation.